 Normally a UK 2:1 honours degree, or its international equivalent, in a relevant subject.

-We may also consider your application if you have equivalent experience; please contact us to check before you apply.
+We may also consider your application if you have equivalent experience.

 Months of entry